-Huawei employees worked with China military on research projects - Bloomberg
+Huawei employees worked with China military on research projects: Bloomberg

 The company has denied its products pose a security threat.

-The U.S. government last month effectively banned its agencies from buying Huawei telecommunications equipment and put severe restrictions on U.S. companies doing business with Huawei.
+The U.S. government last month effectively banned its agencies from buying Huawei telecommunications equipment and put severe restrictions on U.S. firms doing business with Huawei.

 The research projects are part of a few publicly disclosed studies, Bloomberg said, adding it culled the papers from published periodicals and online research databases used mainly by Chinese academics and industry specialists.

+China's defense ministry spokesman Ren Guoqiang told Reuters the ministry does not comment on academic research.

+"As everyone knows, Huawei is a private company that has developed on its own.
+There is no so-called Chinese military background," he said.

-(Reporting by Bhargav Acharya in Bengaluru and Sijia Jiang in Hong Kong; Editing by Muralikumar Anantharaman)
+(Reporting by Bhargav Acharya in Bengaluru, Sijia Jiang in Hong Kong, Ben Blanchard in Beijing; Editing by Muralikumar Anantharaman and Himani Sarkar)